Secondary Education results are in! Our BBC has published reports of academic success stories: high marks, even under the new points system.

 The questions are targeted to specific portions of the text that the learner should answer before moving on to another expressed idea.

-The second is a collection of short paragraphs totaling a maximum of one thousand, one hundred words, with questions drawn from the text.
+The second is a collection of short paragraphs totalling a maximum of one thousand, one hundred words, with questions drawn from the text.

 Answer formats include, among others: